Deputy Prime Minister of Australia: History

-Originally the position of deputy Prime Minister was an unofficial or honorary position accorded to the second-highest ranking minister in the government.
+Originally the position of deputy prime minister was an unofficial or honorary position accorded to the second-highest ranking minister in the government.
 The unofficial position acquired more significance following the 1922 federal election, which saw the governing Nationalist Party lose its parliamentary majority.
 The Nationalists eventually reached a coalition agreement with the Country Party, which called for Country Party leader Earle Page to take the second rank in the Nationalist-led ministry of Stanley Bruce.
-While Page's only official title was Treasurer, he was considered as a deputy to Bruce.
+While Page's only official title was treasurer, he was considered as a deputy to Bruce.

+Although no office of that name had officially been created, by 1946 the title "deputy prime minister" was being used in the Commonwealth of Australia Gazette.

 From then until 1968, the Coalition agreement between the Liberals (and their predecessors) and Country Party called for the leader of the Country Party (subsequently the National Party) to rank second in Cabinet.
 That continues to be case when the Coalition is in government.
 In the case of Labor governments, the party's deputy leader ranks second in Cabinet.

-On 19 December 1967, John McEwen, the long-serving leader of the Country Party in the Coalition government, was sworn in as interim Prime Minister following the sudden death in office of Prime Minister Harold Holt.
-(There was discussion that deputy Liberal leader and Treasurer William McMahon should assume the office.
+On 19 December 1967, John McEwen, the long-serving leader of the Country Party in the Coalition government, was sworn in as interim prime minister following the sudden disappearance and presumed death of Prime Minister Harold Holt.
+There was discussion that deputy Liberal leader and Treasurer William McMahon should assume the office.
 McMahon had planned a party room meeting on 20 December to elect a new leader, intending to stand for the position himself.
-However, this was pre-empted by McEwen who publicly declared on the morning of 18 December that he would not serve in a McMahon government.)
+However, this was pre-empted by McEwen who publicly declared on the morning of 18 December that he would not serve in a McMahon government.
 McEwen was sworn in as prime minister on the understanding that his commission would continue only so long as it took for the Liberals to elect a new leader.
-Governor-General Lord Casey also accepted the view put to him by McEwen that to commission a Liberal temporarily as Prime Minister would give that person an unfair advantage in the forthcoming party room ballot for the permanent leader.
+Governor-General Lord Casey also accepted the view put to him by McEwen that to commission a Liberal temporarily as prime minister would give that person an unfair advantage in the forthcoming party room ballot for the permanent leader.
 McEwen's appointment was in keeping with the previous occasion when the main non-Labor party was without a leader; Earle Page of the Country Party was interim prime minister between 7 and 26 April 1939—the period between Joseph Lyons' sudden death and the United Australia Party naming Robert Menzies his successor.